learn-academy-2021-alpha/week-1-assessment-angelod5811/interview-questions.md

 Research and define the following terms to the best of your ability.

-- Jest
+- Jest - tests javascript code, maintained by facebook
-- Test Driven Development
+- Test Driven Development - testing software before wrote
-- Classes
+- Classes -  contains data and methods in objects. blueprint of objects
-- React
+- React - javascript for creating UI
-- React State
+- React State - an object built into react
-- CRUD
+- CRUD - Create, read, update, delete